aneldev/dyna-ts-react-module-boilerplate/README.md

 There are loaders for various files, like: `.less`, `.scss`, `.svg`, `.jpg`, `etc.`.
 Loaders *are loaded* in `webpack.loaders.js`, where you can add your own loaders that will be used from all tasks (npm scripts).

-Under the `dev/scripts/` folder there is a small web application that uses this component with one or more ways.
+Under the `dev/app/` folder there is a small web application that uses this component with one or more ways.
 By this way you can develop, debug and make a showcase of how your component(s) can be used.

 Under the `dev/public/` folder is the http folder of the application, you should not do anything there because this is not distributed.

 ## Develop / Debug / Preview

 This boilerplate uses the [dyna-showcase](https://github.com/aneldev/dyna-showcase) to show how your module is rendered under different props.
-The concept is the same as the StoryBook but it is much lighter and without styles.
+The concept is the same as the StoryBook but it is much lighter and without styles and some tools that helps on developemennt.

 - Implement your component(s) under `src/`
-- Implement the usage of your components(s) in `dev/scripts/showcase.tsx`
+- Implement the usage of your components(s) in `dev/showcase/showcase.tsx`
 - Call `npm start`
 - Open in any browser [http://localhost:3200](http://localhost:3200) to **develop**, **debug** or **preview**.